From Riches to Rags, Happily

 But, consider this:

-Downsizing from 2,100 square feet to 130 litres of “stuff” has taken us from a moderately satisfying, prescribed corporate and suburban life, to one that routinely leaves us breathless with excitement.
+Downsizing from 2,100 square feet to 130 liters of “stuff” has taken us from a moderately satisfying, prescribed corporate and suburban life, to one that routinely leaves us breathless with excitement.
 By becoming less reliant on “things”, we have freed up our life for unforgettable, and previously unfathomable, experiences.

 We’ve traded goods for adventure, perceived stability for ultimate happiness.
 It doesn’t have to be done in one grand scheme, but tiny increments of less reliance on things can mean big positive changes.